apache/cassandra-java-driver/manual/mapper/daos/getentity/README.md

     @GetEntity
     PagingIterable<Product> asProducts(ResultSet resultSet);
     ```

+* a [Stream] of an entity class.
+In that case, the type of the parameter **must** be [ResultSet].
+  Each row in the result set will be converted into an entity instance.

+    Note: even if streams are lazily evaluated, results are fetched synchronously; therefore, as the
+    returned stream is traversed, blocking calls may occur, as more results are fetched from the
+    server in the background.
+For details about the stream's characteristics, see
+    [PagingIterable.spliterator].

+    ```java
+    @GetEntity
+    Stream<Product> asProducts(ResultSet resultSet);
+    ```

 * a [MappedAsyncPagingIterable] of an entity class.
 In that case, the type of the parameter **must**
   be [AsyncResultSet].
 Each row in the result set will be converted into an entity instance.